Karina Ayn Mirsky

 First introduced to yoga by her grandmother at age five, Karina began teaching yoga in 1998, shortly before meeting master teacher, Yogarupa Rod Stryker.
 She served as his primary teaching assistant from 2011-2005, and became one of the first certified teachers of Rod Stryker's Para Yoga.

 In January of 2003 Karina was diagnosed with lymphatic cancer.
 Yoga and meditation played key roles in both the discovery and recovery from her illness.
 She now draws from this experience to aid others facing similar life challenges.
-Karina felt so supported by her local commuity during her cancer treatment that she wanted to give something back, so In October 2003, Karina opened Sangha Yoga in Kalamazoo.
-She also felt called to share the teachings on a broader scale and began traveling to host workshops, retreats and trainings.
+In October 2003, Karina opened Sangha Yoga in Kalamazoo and began traveling to host workshops, retreats and trainings.

-In July 2009 Karina completed MA in "East / West Psychology" through Antioch University Midwest (AUM).
+In July 2009 Karina completed MA in "East / West Psychology" through Antioch University Midwest.
 She now has a unique coaching practice blending yogic wisdom with Internal Family Systems (IFS) style therapy called "Parts Work."
 Karina wholeheartedly believes in the power of presence, compassion and deep listening.
-She aims to hold a safe and receptive space for her clients to heal and transform.
+She aims to hold a safe space for her clients to heal and transform.
 In 2006 Rod named Karina "Devidas" (Servant of the Divine Mother).

-Karina's teachings reflect her understanding of yoga as both a modern therapeutic science and an ancient spiritual system, as well as, a catalyst for personal and global transformation.
-Her life story, charity efforts and service to others inspires others to live with passion and purpose. - She was even featured in the March 2008 issue of Yoga Journal as one of 21 teachers under the age of 40 who are shaping the future of yoga in America.
-She also recently graced the cover of the Winter 2012 issue of Yoga International.
+Karina's teachings reflect her understanding of yoga as both a modern therapeutic science and an ancient spiritual system, as well as, a catalyst for personal transformation.
+Her life story and service work has inspired thousands of others to live with passion and purpose.